beitmenotyou-com/OmniSocial-ProtocolKit/docs/modular-protocols.md

 # 🔌 Modular Protocol Support

-OmniSocial Hub is designed as a **pluggable protocol-agnostic system**.
-Each protocol is isolated as its own module under `/src/protocols/`, following a shared interface, enabling seamless interoperability and expansion.
+OmniSocial ProtocolKit is designed as a **pluggable protocol-agnostic system**.
+Each Protocol is isolated as its module under `/src/protocols/`, following a shared interface, enabling seamless Interoperability and expansion.

 ---